tanishqchaturvedi/gds_hackathon/README.md

 Python and pip installed on your local machine.

 ## 2. Data Generation
-Use the provided Python scripts (sales_data_generator.py and inventory_data_generator.py) to generate mock data for the sales transactions stream and inventory updates stream.
+Use the provided Python script (sales_and_inv_update_transaction_stream_publisher.py) to generate mock data for the sales transactions stream and inventory updates stream.

 Adjust the scripts as needed for your data volume.